ManuelCartin/F1_Project_Data_engineering/README.md

 The Value of Data Engineering: The quality of the final product directly depends on the quality of the underlying data.
 A PM must understand this principle to make decisions that ensure product reliability.

 Strategic Adaptation: A good product leader doesn't adhere to a rigid plan.
 They must be able to adapt the strategy to meet technical challenges to meet project objectives.
 User-Centered Design: A data product is only valuable if it is easy to use.
 The final design was guided by the need for users to be able to query it efficiently.

+## Notes on Previous Versions
+This repository includes two initial notebooks showing early attempts at data acquisition with Beautiful Soup and manual workflows.
+*Prototype: F1_Season2020_AUS_GP_F1.ipnb, F1_Season_2020_StyriaGP.ipynb*

+These prototypes are maintained as a historical reference for the process, but **the optimized version is the official product version**.